 Deciding to start a family is an exciting yet highly personal decision.
-Many people delay trying to get pregnant until later in life.
-You may have decided to wait because of your career, life goals, relationship status, or simply because you weren’t ready.
+Many people delay trying to get pregnant until later in life for a variety of reasons.
+This could be deciding to wait due to your career, life goals, relationship status, or simply because you weren’t ready.

-In this article, we’ll look at some challenges of getting pregnant after 40 and when to consider an egg donor.
+In this article, we will look at some of the challenges of getting pregnant after 40 as well as when to consider an egg donor.

 The Challenges of Getting Pregnant After 40Female Patient Being Reassured By Doctor In Hospital Room